ondraslim/HUGs/README.md

   - My.Additional.Using2
 ```

-Not all of the namespaces need to be set; for instance a configuration with custom namespace for only DB entities:
+Not all of the namespaces need to be set; for instance, a configuration with custom namespace for only DB entities can look accordingly:

 ```
 TargetNamespaces